Sapporo expected to announce cost cuts to land 2030 Olympics - NewsBreak

 The International Olympic Committee moved these events on short notice to Sapporo in 2019, fearing Tokyo’s hot summer weather.

-Other areas that have expressed interest include a Spanish bid from the Aragon and Catalonia regions, a possible bid from Ukraine, 2010 host city Vancouver, and some interest for 2030 or 2034 from Salt Lake City, which held the 2002 Winter Olympics.
+Other areas that have expressed interest include a Spanish bid from the Aragon and Catalonia regions, a possible bid from Ukraine, and some interest for 2030 or 2034 from Salt Lake City, which held the 2002 Winter Olympics.

 Japan’s Kyodo news agency reported earlier this month that Sapporo was likely to announce costs of between 280 billion to 300 billion yen.
 This is $2.55 billion to $2.65 billion at the current exchange rate.